 Phone: 01453 844428

 How the NHS and care services use your information

-Wotton Dental Clinic is one of many organisations working in the health and care system to improve care for patients and the public.
+Wotton Dental & Implant Clinic is one of many organisations working in the health and care system to improve care for patients and the public.
 Whenever you use a health or care service, such as attending Accident & Emergency or using Community Care services, important information about you is collected in a patient record for that service.
 Collecting this information helps to ensure you get the best possible care and treatment.
 The information collected about you when you use these services can also be used and provided to other organisations for purposes beyond your individual care, for instance to help with:

 This may only take place when there is a clear legal basis to use this information.
 All these uses help to provide better health and care for you, your family and future generations.
 Confidential patient information about your health and care is only used like this where allowed by law.